Types of life insurance policy

 Most people think their employer-sponsored life insurance is enough coverage when in most cases, it isn’t.
 Make no mistake: If your employer is offering life insurance at no extra cost to you, it’s greatly beneficial.
 By all means, get insured.
 But if you need life insurance to protect your family, employer-provided coverage may not be sufficient.

-What type of life insurance is best for you?
+What is the most popular type of life insurance

 Term life insurance policies are usually the best solution for most people who need life insurance.
 They’re generally the most affordable, simple to understand, and they provide the straightforward protection that most people shopping for a policy would want.